How to Set Up Relevant Life Insurance

 This obviously would put huge financial pressure on the business and could put its long-term future in jeopardy.

-They’re reliant on either party actioning their desire to buy or sell shares.
+They’re reliant on either party acting on their desire to buy or sell shares.

-For example, if one shareholder dies, either their estate or the remaining shareholders will have to actively start proceedings over the sale of the shares for a cross option agreement to take effect.
+For example, if one shareholder dies, either their estate or the remaining owners and shareholders will have to actively start proceedings over the sale of the shares for a cross-option agreement to take effect.

-A cross option agreement can allow a shareholder who becomes critically ill to force the sale of their shares to remain, shareholders, if they’re unable to continue in the business.
+A cross-option agreement can allow a shareholder who becomes critically ill to force the sale of their shares to remaining shareholders if they’re unable to continue in the business.

-It can’t however, a force that shareholder to sell if the remaining shareholders want to buy them out due to an illness.
+It can’t, however, be a force that forces shareholders to sell if the remaining shareholders want to buy them out due to an illness.

 However, if a shareholder becomes critically ill, sells their shares in the business and then recovers and wants to return to the company, they won’t be able to take out critical illness cover again.